karanjagota/Naruto-HD-Live-Wallpaper/README.md

 # Android Live WallPaper App
+A simple mini project i developed on while learning the basics of Android.</br>
 As the name suggest this is a simple android live wallpaper app that displays a list of Naruto-HD-Images that are stored in an XML file.
 The app will display one image at a time on screen and after every 5 seconds it will render another image.

 <b>Note:</b> Images are taken from google images.